Written by FormBlends Medical Team, Board-Certified Obesity Medicine Physician

 When provided by licensed physicians through reputable platforms, telehealth GLP-1 treatment maintains comparable safety standards to in-person care.
 The key is choosing services that conduct thorough medical screenings, provide ongoing monitoring, and maintain clear protocols for identifying and addressing potential complications.

-Most insurance plans do not cover telehealth GLP-1 services, as these platforms typically operate outside traditional insurance networks.
-However, the cash-pay pricing often remains competitive with or lower than insurance copays for brand-name medications, especially when considering the total cost of care including doctor visits and monitoring.
+Most insurance plans don't cover telehealth GLP-1 services, as these platforms typically operate outside traditional insurance networks.
+But the cash-pay pricing often remains competitive with or lower than insurance copays for brand-name medications, especially when considering the total cost of care including doctor visits and monitoring.

 Most telehealth platforms can initiate treatment within 24-48 hours of completing your medical assessment.
 Once approved by a physician, medications typically ship within 3-5 business days, allowing you to start treatment within a week of your initial inquiry.